 St. Paul, MN 55108

-There are several different treatments being compared, including: surgery followed by vaccine-based immunotherapy, surgery followed by oncolytic virus therapy, surgery followed by IL-12 gene therapy and biopsy followed by placement of a specialized catheter system (Tumor Monorail) that draws tumor cells out of the brain.
+There are several different treatments being compared, including: surgery followed by vaccine-based immunotherapy, surgery followed by oncolytic virus therapy, surgery followed by IL-12 gene therapy, sonodynamic therapy (ultrasound) followed by surgery.

 Most visits performed here at the University of Minnesota Veterinary Medical Center will have the costs covered by the studies.